silverstripe/silverstripe-staticpublishqueue/README.md

 On the generation side, the capabilities provided by these implementations are consumed by:

 * `SiteTreePublishingEngine` which is able to trigger republishing on CMS operations using both interfaces
-* `RebuildStaticCacheTask` which only searches for `StaticallyPublishable` and makes sure all the requested URLs are refreshed in case a trigger missed something.
+* `SiteTreeFullBuildEngine` which only searches for `StaticallyPublishable` and makes sure all the requested URLs are refreshed in case a trigger missed something.

 ### Cache directory